mzheng-usc/cpd_dist_profile/README.md

 depth_result<-depth_CPD(distmat,num_permut =num_permut,c=0.1)
 ```

-The output will look like this, the p value is less than 0.01, and the estimated change point location is 51.
+The output will look like the following, the p value is less than 0.01, and the estimated change point location is 51.

 ```R
 > depth_result